smt970913/ConMED-RL/README.md

 **Utility Functions:**
 - **`save_ocrl_models_and_data()`**: Comprehensive model and data saving functionality.

+#### Important Notes on Data Access and Algorithm Validation

+**Data Access Requirements:**

+Access to clinical datasets (MIMIC-IV, SICdb, etc.) requires users to independently obtain proper ethical approval and data use agreements from the respective data providers. **Users are responsible for:**
+- Completing required ethics training and certifications
+- Obtaining institutional approval for data access
+- Adhering to all data use agreements and privacy regulations
+- Following proper data handling and security protocols

+Please refer to the **Dataset Module** section above for links to authorized data sources and detailed information on data availability.

+**Algorithm Performance and Validation:**

+The actual experimental results and comprehensive performance evaluation of our OCRL algorithm module on real clinical datasets are documented in our **accepted paper published in *IISE Transactions on Healthcare Systems Engineering*** (available in the `Previous_Research/` folder).
+This publication provides:
+- Rigorous validation on MIMIC-IV ICU discharge decision-making dataset
+- Comprehensive benchmarking against baseline methods
+- Statistical analysis of constraint satisfaction and policy performance
+- Clinical significance and practical implications

+**Demonstration and Usage:**

 For detailed usage examples and practical implementations, please refer to the **`Experiment Notebook/`** directory, which contains comprehensive Jupyter notebooks demonstrating:
 - Data preprocessing and loading
 - Model configuration and training